josephhklier/LATIN102/quiz02.md

 Because Hercules stole a tripod from the temple at Delphi, Apollo refused to give Hercules an oracle.  ❌ quod
 Hercules
-Accusative
+Dative

-Hercules stole a tripod from the temple at Delphi, who Apollo refused to give an oracle.
+Hercules, who Apollo refused to give an oracle, stole a tripod from the temple at Delphi.

 Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.
 Becuase Juno threw Hercules into a fit of madness, Hercules killed his own wife Megara. ❌